Tracardi/tracardi-api/READMAP.md

-# RoadMap for the latest releases
+# RoadMap

-## Commercial version
+## Short-Term Objectives

-* Fully distributed environment
+* Establish a Fully Distributed Environment
-  - Create 5 stream of data (profiles, sessions, events, workflows, destinations) that any commany can connect with and create its own data processors and integrations
+  - Develop five distinct data streams (profiles, sessions, events, workflows, destinations) that can be seamlessly connected by any company to create their custom data processors and integrations.
-  - Perofomenace tweeks

-* Marketers oriented GUI
+  - Implement performance enhancements.
+  - Incorporate Apache Pulsar into the system.

+* Enhance Marketer-Focused User Interface
-  - Add unified segments list with examples of segmented profiles
+  - Introduce a unified segments list, including illustrative examples of segmented profiles.
-  - Unify all segmentations
+  - Standardize all segmentation processes.
-  - Ability to auto sync profiles with the profile destinations
+  - Enable manual synchronization of profiles with profile destinations.
-  -

-* Simplification of workflow editor
+* Streamline Workflow Editor
-  - Add availability to see the event, profile, session in a dedicated window
+  - Provide the option to view events, profiles, and sessions in a dedicated window for improved workflow management.

-## Long term goals
+## Long-Term Objectives

+* Introduce Background Data Enhancements
- -  Add background data enhancers. enhance data with comapny information, social media information, email signatures, etc.
+  - Enhance data with additional information such as company details, social media profiles, email signatures, and more.

- -
+* Implement a Comprehensive SQL Warehouse
+  - Replace the current external Warehouse system with a fully-fledged, integrated SQL Warehouse.

+* Integrate a Marketing Automation Solution
+  - Develop an in-house marketing automation solution to replace external Marketing Automation tools.